ucfopen/Materia/README.md

 ### Configure Using PHPFPM

-PHPFPM allows you to add env vars using it's config.
+PHPFPM allows you to add env vars using its config.
 For example, your config may be located in `/etc/php/fpm/pool.d/www.conf`.
 Uncomment `clear_env = no` and add your environment variables to the config.
 A restart of php-fpm will be required.

 ```
 clear_env = no